ks888/kirby/README.md

 localhost                  : ok=2    changed=2    unreachable=0    failed=0
 ```

-* When a task's result is `changed`, Kirby determines whether the task is tested, and shows you the result(`tested by:`).
+* When a task's result is `changed`, Kirby determines whether the task is tested, and shows you the result.
     * If the next line of `tested by:` is empty, the task was not tested (`create dir2` task is this).
     * If not empty, the task was tested (`create dir1` task is this).